 Second, building theory around the Federal Reserve's credibility as a messenger requires us to pin down what respondents think the Federal Reserve is.
 Formally, the Federal Reserve System is a non-profit, institutional actor with subject-matter expertise that serves all of the greater US, including all nations in Indian Country.
 It is highly autonomous and not subject to direct control by the US federal government.
 That said, it is unrealistic to expect respondents to know, much less understand, the Federal Reserve's complicated and unique status as not strictly private nor public.
-We expect the Federal Reserve to be understood as an institution originating from the United States Federal Government, which is considered to be external to Nation A and Indian Country as a whole.
+From the point of view of our respondent pool, we expect the Federal Reserve to be understood as an institution originating from the United States, which is considered to be external to Nation A and Indian Country as a whole.
 We expect cueing it as "the Central Bank of the United States" to reinforce this interpretation.
-Undoubtedly, the consequences of settler colonialism and the specific historical injustices faced by Nation A have the potential to impugn the credibility of an institution tied to the US, especially in terms of its trustworthiness (Feir et al., 2023; Carlos, Feir and Redish, 2022, e.g.).
+Undoubtedly, the consequences of settler colonialism and the specific historical injustices faced by Nation A have the potential to impugn the credibility of an institution tied to the US, especially in terms of its trustworthiness.
 Therefore, there is a legitimate concern that the Federal Reserve intervention could have a counterproductive, negative effect on respondent attitudes if it cues the US federal government.